 The moment you book your portrait session, undoubtedly you are faced with two decisions: 1) what to wear and 2) where to hold the photoshoot.
 All clients who book with Nhi Thai Photography receive a style guide that helps with the first decision – what colors look best on camera, what outfit styles are most flattering, etc. On this page, I will highlight my favorite locations around Central PA to help guide your second decision!
-This page serves as a directory of my favorite locations for photos.
+This page serves as a directory of my favorite locations for photos in State College, Penn State campus, Bellefonte, Boalsburg, and beyond.
 Be sure to click on the specific page for any locations you’re interested in exploring further and view more example photos!

 Not too far from our arboretum is another location rich with natural beauty!
 I love the wispy grasses, wild flowers, wooden fence, bridge, and water you can dip your toes in.
 It’s one of my favorite locations for spring and summer!
 If you appreciate Nature, enjoy romantic strolls, and listen to birds chirping, this location is for you!